Ynn/selfstar/for-beginners/multiple-bundles.md

 You need to export the package containing your code.
 This will allow the other bundles to import and use it.
 In that purpose, you will have to edit the MANIFEST of your bundle.
 The MANIFEST contains bundle metadata such as its name or its version.

-Open the file "META-INF/MANIFEST.MF" using the "Manifest Editor" (default editor).Three panels are interesting for you :
+Open the file "META-INF/MANIFEST.MF" using the "Manifest Editor" (default editor).Three tab are interesting for you :

-+ **the overview panel** allows to configure the main information (name, vendor name, etc ...).
++ **the overview tab** allows to configure the main information (name, vendor name, etc ...).
-+ **the dependency panel** is provided to configure the bundle imported packages (we will use this later).
++ **the dependency tab** is provided to configure the bundle imported packages (we will use this later).
-+ **the runtime panel** gives access to the "import package" configuration.
++ **the runtime tab** gives access to the "import package" configuration.

-Go to the runtime panel and click add next to "Export Packages" as shown below :
+Go to the runtime tab and click add next to "Export Packages" as shown below :

 ![exporting the package]({#img#}/multiple-bundles/exportPackage1.png)